 |50-59||75% of your body weight|

-After completing the three-rep test, you should have a solid approximation of where your bench press capabilities stand in comparison to other men.
-From there, you should feel a bit more comfortable with testing out your one-rep maximum weight.
+After completing the three-rep test, you should have a solid approximation of where your bench press capabilities stand in comparison to the average adult man.
+From there, you should feel a bit more comfortable with testing out your one rep max weight.

 Working Towards Average Bench Press Standards